RishiRaj22/Ghost/README.md

 The class raj.rishi.ghost.backend.AddItems is optional, you can use it as a template to support connection to a database or any other data source that contains information about the apps, commands needed to launch the app, it's icon, name, etc.
-The provided demo raj.rishi.ghost.backend.AddItems uses a MySQL database On similar lines, the database table used to show icons in a table could have structure similar to the demo:
+The provided demo raj.rishi.ghost.backend.AddItems uses a MySQL database.
+On similar lines, the database table used to show icons in a table could have structure similar to the demo:

 | Serial No.    | Name        |Datatype |